u-n-l/unl-map-js-docs/docs/pages/example/drag-a-point.md

 layout: example
 hideFeedback: true
 language:
   - JavaScript
 products:
-- MapLibre GL JS
+  - Unl Map Js
 prependJs:
   - "import Example from '../../components/example';"
   - "import html from './drag-a-point.html';"
 ---

 Drag the point to a new location on a map and populate its coordinates in a display.